Oxford, Wisconsin

 Oxford is a village in Marquette County, Wisconsin, United States.
 The population was 537 at the 2020 census.
 The village is located within the Town of Oxford.
 The Union Pacific Railroad runs through the town and over Neenah Lake to the northwest.

 Geography

 Oxford is located at (43.77999, -89.569947).

-According to the United States Census Bureau, the village has a total area of 1.04 sqmi, of which, 1.01 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.04 sqmi, of which 1.01 sqmi is land and 0.03 sqmi is water.

 The village lies on Wisconsin Highway 82 between two small lakes: Oxford Lake and Neenah Lake.
-It is about five miles west of Interstate 39.
+It is approximately five miles west of Interstate 39.